weaveworks/policy-library/README.md

 ├── .githooks
 ```

-### Policy Structure
+## Policy Structure
-#### Policy Directory Name
-This is the name of the Policy.
+- Policy Directory Name: This is the name of the Policy.
 Try to look at the other directories and follow the naming pattern if applicable.
-#### policy.rego
-REGO code for the policy.
+- `policy.rego`: REGO code for the policy.
-#### policy.yaml
-Policy CRD object that contains the spec of the policy.
+- `policy.yaml`: Policy CRD object that contains the spec of the policy.
-#### tests
-This directory has:
+- `tests`: This directory has:
     - Example `yaml` files that you can use to test the policies with `scripts/test_policies` binary.
-- REGO files to test the policies using `opa test` framework.
+    - REGO files to test the policies using OPA Testing Framework.

-### Standards Files Format
+## Standards Files Format
 ```
 id: magalix.standards.<id> # mglx standard id
 name: <standard name>